NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 a run with relative paths (including the relevant run by-products: release plans and kernel lists.)

-If this argument is provided it overwrites ``-f FAUCET, --faucet FAUCET`` to ``plan``, in such a way that the NPB execution will be stopped after cleaning up the workspace.
+If this argument is provided NPB defaults the argument ``-f FAUCET, --faucet FAUCET`` to ``plan``, in such a way that the NPB execution will be stopped after cleaning up the workspace.
 This said, you can still provide a different value to ``-f FAUCET, --faucet FAUCET`` in order to instruct NPB to continue with the